What Are Scope 3 Emissions and Why Do They Matter?

 For many businesses, Scope 3 emissions constitute the majority of their carbon footprint, encompassing activities such as upstream manufacturing, downstream product use, employee commuting, and waste management.

-The importance of scope 3 emissions
+The importance of scope 3 emissions for companies

 Measuring Scope 3 emissions is essential to understanding the full environmental impact of a business: